Bioinformatics-Munich-Student-Lab/igem-2023-wiki/wiki/docs/contribution.md

 | `Collaboration with Healthcare Providers`| hospitals, clinics, or healthcare institutions are able to provide de-identified patient data.
 To do this, you have to keep privacy regulations like HIPAA in the United States in mind|

 ## Deploying our model in different ways
-We want to deploy our neural network in different ways.
-We deploy our model on [Hugging Face](https://huggingface.co/BioinformaticsMunichStudentLab), so people who may not be familiar with iGEM can benefit from our work.
-Another option is to download our code from our GitLab and use our model as a foundational model, adjusting our code to your application.
-Instructions on how to work with our [GitLab](https://gitlab.igem.org/2023/software-tools/munichbioinformatics) are provided in contribution.
+We deploy our neural network in different ways.
+We deploy our model on our [Hugging Face account](https://huggingface.co/BioinformaticsMunichStudentLab), so people who may not be familiar with iGEM can benefit from our work and get in touch with our project.
+Another option is to download our code from our [GitLab](https://gitlab.igem.org/2023/software-tools/munichbioinformatics) and use our model as a foundational model, adjusting our code to your application.
+Instructions on how to work with our PyPi package are provided [hier](/munichbioinformatics/contribution/#how-to-use-the-pypi-package).
 To try our model without any coding skills, you can visit our website and test its accuracy.
 Instructions on how to use [our website](http://sepia.bmsl.org/) are outlined below.

 ## How to use our graphical user interface
 ### The structure of our UI